 ACI Ocean/ ACI Sea can be used as standalone system or as a complement to existing programs through integration with in-house systems.
 The integration option supports a variety of submission protocols and partial data transfer to a web portal account.
 All plans include a 30-day free trial, mailbox for host-to-host EDI/XML integration, 24/7 customer support, secure corporate account, and report generation.

 To get started with ACI Ocean, carriers and freight forwarders or their authorized representatives must apply for a Canadian carrier code for ACI reporting.
 After obtaining a carrier code, simply subscribe and complete the CBSA application form online.
-Visit our website to learn more about ACI Ocean or to register for 30-day free trial.
+Visit our website to learn more about ACI Ocean.